ETH Full Node and Pathfinder

 Infura, developed by Consensys, is an infrastructure service that simplifies Ethereum blockchain interaction for developers.
 By using Infura, developers can avoid the complexity and cost of setting up and maintaining their own Ethereum full node.
 Infura offers a range of APIs that enable developers to access Ethereum's data and functionality via remote nodes.
 This means they don't have to run their own Ethereum node but can rely on Infura's nodes for communication with the blockchain.
 As a result, developers can focus on building core functionalities for their applications without investing significant time and effort in node operations and maintenance.
 However, Infura is a paid service with the following pricing plans:

-If your service requires a lot of interaction with the blockchain or needs to analyze historical data, using Infura may be very expensive.
+If your service requires a lot of interaction with the blockchain or it needs to analyze historical data, using Infura can be very expensive.
 In this case, you can consider setting up your own ETH full node so that you can retrieve the required data from a local node.

 Setting up your own Ethereum full node has several advantages.
 Firstly, it provides higher data privacy and security as developers have complete control over the node's operating environment and access permissions.
 Secondly, self-built nodes allow developers to customize the configuration of the node to meet specific requirements, such as adjusting synchronization speed or storage capacity.
 Additionally, in some cases, self-built nodes may be more reliable as developers do not rely on the stability of third-party services.